Multimodal Chain-of-Thought Reasoning in Language Models: Multimodal-CoT

 \subsection{Framework Overview}

-Multimodal-CoT consists of two training stages: (i) rationale generation and (ii) answer inference.
-Both stages share the same model architecture but differ in the input $X$ and output $Y$.
+Multimodal-CoT consists of two operation stages: (i) rationale generation and (ii) answer inference.
+Both stages share the same model structure but differ in the input $X$ and output $Y$.
 The overall procedure is illustrated in Figure~\ref{fig_overview}.
 We will take vision-language as an example to show how Multimodal-CoT works.

 In the rationale generation stage, we feed the model with $X=\{X_{\textrm{language}}^{1}, X_{\textrm{vision}}\}$ where $X_{\textrm{language}}^{1}$ represents the language input in the first stage and $X_{\textrm{vision}}$ represents the vision input, i.e., the image.
 For example, $X$ can be instantiated as a concatenation of question, context, and options of a multiple choice reasoning problem \citep{lu2022learn} as shown in Figure \ref{fig_overview}.
 The goal is to learn a rationale generation model ${R} = F(X)$ where ${R}$ is the rationale.